When planning a green roof, there are a few things you need to think about prior to installation:

-The drainage system which will be used in the green roof: This is incredibly important and something which needs to be well thought out and designed before the work starts.
-It is important that the green roof allows free drainage, so the plants do not become waterlogged at any time.
-A well designed green roof can be a tremendous asset to a property with terrific insulation properties helping to keep cool in the summer and warm in the winter which in turn helps to reduce heating and building cooling bills.
+Roof pitch for optimum drainage: it is very important that your roof allows for free drainage into suitable drainage outlets so the plants do not become waterlogged.
+A well-designed green roof can be a tremendous asset to a building with terrific insulation properties, helping to keep it cool in the summer and warm in the winter, which in turn helps to reduce your building’s heating and cooling bills.
+Our modular green roof can be installed on roofs pitched at an angle of up to 15 degrees.

-The purpose which the green roof must serve: This is another consideration to be taken at the design stage.
-Is it simply for environmental purposes or do you wish to create a space which you can really enjoy to the full?
+Purpose served by your green roof: is it simply for environmental purposes or do you wish to create a space which you can enjoy to the full?
+Are you seeking colour?
+Year-round greening?
+Bio-diversity?

 What is the level of required access?
 Although all green roofs need to have some access for maintenance purposes, some of them really are roof top gardens and there for the family to enjoy.
 You need to think about how much access will be needed when you start on your green roof design.